“Headache: Discover the common causes, symptoms, and top relief tips. Learn how to prevent and manage headaches naturally and effectively.”

 - Fatigue

-These are the most common and feel like a constant pressure or tight band around the head.
-Triggers include stress, fatigue, or poor posture.
+These are the most common and feel like a tight band around the head.
+Stress, fatigue, or poor posture are common triggers.
+You can also explore ways to improve posture and strength to help reduce tension headaches.2.
+Migraines

 3. Cluster Headaches